Entertainment Technician Certification Program (ETCP)

 Bilingual Glossary

 The translation of both exams was validated by a group of subject matter experts, many of whom were certified riggers ETCP.
 A subsequent benefit of this impressive work is the creation of a bilingual glossary of terms used for rigging.
-The document is available in PDF format or in EXCEL (for search and sorting in both languages).

-* CQRHC intervention in the translation process
+* CQRHC intervention in the translation process - History

-The CQRHC was responding to a 2004 Commission de la santé et de la sécurité du travail (CSST) notice recommending certification for four hazardous occupations, one of which was rigging.
+The CQRHC (now Compétence Culture) was responding to a 2004 Commission de la santé et de la sécurité du travail (CSST) notice recommending certification for four hazardous occupations, one of which was rigging.
 The CQRHC benefited from the support of the Fonds de développement et de reconnaissance de la main-d’oeuvre (FDRCMO) while producing the French adaptation of the ETCP program and designing the 35-hour advanced professional development program.